tilt-dev/tilt/docs/tutorial.md

 # Tutorial: First 15 Minutes
 This tutorial walks you through setting up Tilt for your project.
 It should take 15 minutes, and assumes you've already [installed Tilt](install.html).
-Before you begin, you may want to join the `#tilt` channel in [Kubernetes Slack](http://slack.k8s.io).
-We offer technical support, and can chat about your use case to help you get the most out of Tilt.
+Before you begin, you may want to join the `#tilt` channel in [Kubernetes Slack](http://slack.k8s.io) for technical and moral support.

 Start by `cd`'ing into a project you can already build and deploy.